-Camping can be such a fun family activity to get outside, enjoy nature, and detach from technology.
-There are lots of great places in our area to go but Hester’s Bottoms in Mt.
-Carmel, SC is a special campground under two hours from Greenville, SC that we think our readers will really like.
+Camping can be such a fun way for your family to get outside, enjoy nature, and detach from technology.
+There are lots of great places in our area, but Hester’s Bottoms Campground in Mt.
+Carmel, SC is a special place under two hours from Greenville, SC.
+We think our readers will really like it.

-Camping is truly an enjoyable activity for my kids and I, even though I get so little sleep from a lack of finding a comfy sleeping pad (send recommendations if you have a good one!).
-I’m always looking for great campgrounds to bring my kids, which usually looks like a good location with either nearby trails in the fall and spring or a lake over the summer, spacious campsites, and a safe environment.
+Camping is truly an enjoyable activity for my kids and I, even though I get so little sleep from a lack of a comfy sleeping pad (send recommendations if you have a good one!).
+I’m always looking for great campgrounds to bring my kids.
+That means either nearby trails in the fall and spring or a lake over the summer, spacious campsites, and a safe environment.

 Hester’s Bottoms in Mt.
 Carmel, South Carolina checks all those boxes and way more.

 The campsites are huge.
-We fit a six-person and an eight-person tent in our site and they are spaced out far enough that feels pretty private.
-We stayed in the tent-only part of the campground, which juts out into the river, and hardly heard our neighbors down the road.
-This isn’t to say you won’t see and hear your neighbors but the secluded feeling is just really nice and private.
+We’ve camped here twice so far, and both times we fit a six-person and eight-person tent in our site.
+The sites are spaced out far enough so that it feels pretty private.
+Our first time, we stayed in the tent-only part of the campground, which juts out into the river, and hardly heard our neighbors down the road.
+This isn’t to say you won’t see and hear your neighbors, but the secluded feeling is really nice.
+Our second time, we camped further into the campground at a different site and still couldn’t hear our neighbors.

 Hester’s Bottoms has a private dock for guests to put their boats in the water or, as we used it, to jump into the lake!
-Guests can put their boats into the lake and park right at the dock, which is a nice amenity for those who need it.
+Guests can park right at the dock, which is a nice amenity for those who need it.

-There is an awesome general store at the campground, which sells everything from fishing gear and pool toys to hamburger meat, hot dogs, bacon, eggs, cheese, and wine and beer.
+There is an awesome general store at the campground that sells everything from fishing gear and pool toys to hamburger meat, hot dogs, bacon, eggs, cheese, and wine and beer.
 The bathhouse is right next door, which is cleaned daily and has toilets and a shower.
 There are two other bathhouses throughout the campground.
-Also, if you need WiFi, I was able to connect to the WiFi at the general store but nowhere else.
-The website does say that all RV sites have WiFi so you should be fine if you choose one of those sites and need WiFi access.
+If you need WiFi, I was able to connect at the general store and at the tent/RV site we stayed at, but not at the tent-only site.
+The website does say that all RV sites have WiFi, so you should be fine if you choose one of those sites.

 Things to do at Hester’s Bottoms